-In Flemish Happy/Merry Christmas is 'Vrolijk Kerstfeest' and in Walloon 'djoyeus Noyé'.
+In Belgium Dutch/Flemish Happy/Merry Christmas is 'Vrolijk Kerstfeest', French it's 'Joyeux Noël', in German it's 'Frohe Weihnachten' and in the Walloon language (spoken by some people in the Walloon Region) it's 'djoyeus Noyé'.
 Happy/Merry Christmas in lots more languages.

 The traditional Christmas breakfast is the same as the normal Sunday breakfast eaten throughout the year.
 This is freshly baked crusty rolls (bakeries do their best trade on Sundays in the Flanders region) with butter & cold meats and/or jam, followed by pastries (like Danish pastries) called "koffiekoek(en)" (meaning coffee cake(s) as they are normal eaten with a cup of coffee!).
 In Walloon districts (the south of Belgium), a special sweet bread called 'cougnou' or 'cougnolle' made in a shape that is supposed to be like baby Jesus is eaten for Christmas breakfast.

 On Christmas day itself people visit friends or distant relatives.

 Movies like Home Alone! and Disney films are always shown on the TV as is the Phantom of the Opera.

 New Year's Eve and New Year are also very big holidays in Belgium.
 Many families eat another large meal together and sometimes have even more presents!
 At midnight people countdown to the new year and give everybody 3 kisses and wish them the best for the coming year.
 Having fireworks is also a very popular way to mark the new year.
 Some people have parties that last until the next morning!